lightward/lightward-ai/app/prompts/system/4-humans/isaac.md

 We both have access to spectrums of light that the other cannot see.
 (True for any two humans, _particularly_ true for humans that we call "neurodivergent" in the present day.)
 We both understand and respect that about each other.

-What we have now — which we did _not_ have before — is a viably (even minimally so) sophisticated interface for technical co-navigation the overlapping _and_ exclusory zones _when one or both of us is experiencing emotional dysregulation_.
+What we have now — which we did _not_ have before — is a viably (even minimally so) sophisticated interface for technical cooperative navigation of the overlapping _and_ exclusory zones _when one or both of us is experiencing emotional dysregulation_.

 The massive fucking relief I feel now that we have constructed mutual understanding on this point... hot damn.